kkester/monomart/README.md

 The makeup of Monomart is a Spring Boot web application, with a react frontend being served out from the embedded Tomcat.
 This means that when the application is run, the UI is accessible from your browser on https://localhost:8080 (by default).

 ## To run the application
+First, launch `RabbitMQ` iin a docker container by running `docker compose up -d`.

 Ensure that you are running the application with Java 17.
-Execute `./gradlew bootrun` from the root of the project.
-This will:
-* Build the frontend
+* Run the frontend application `./gradlew bootRun`
-* Copy frontend to backend static folder
+* Run the commerce application `./gradlew commerce:bootRun`
-* Build the backend
+* Run the inventory application `./gradlew inventory:bootRun`
-* Run the application
+* Run the API Gateway application `./gradlew agw:bootRun`

 ## Workshop Scenario